graphme-app/website/src/pages/privacy.md

 ## Information we collect automatically

+**Graphs:**
+For every graph request sent to our app, we store rendered graphs permanently in S3.

 **Usage statistics:**
-We keep track of every graph request that was sent to our service.
+We keep track of every command that was sent to our service.
-It includes the user ID and channel ID, but does not include the actual query being executed or its outcome.
+It includes metadata such as the user ID, channel ID and command issued.

 **Website statistics:**
 Our websites contain a privacy-preserving tracking code.
 We collect data about which pages are visited, referrals, entry and exit pages, time spent, device type, browser type and country.
 It does not rely on any cookies to collect data, meaning individual users are not tracked.

-**Access logs and metrics:**
+**Logs and metrics:**
 We collect technical data about every interaction with our service.
 This may include your operating system, device type, browser type, IP address, time of access, loading time, HTTP status code and crash reports.